LordAlucard90/Angular-Tutorial/06 - Routing/readme.md

 ### Router Navigate

-Is is possible program a navigation after a computation:
+Is is possible to program a navigation after a computation:

 ```angular2html
 <button class="btn btn-primary" (click)="onLoadServers()">Load Servers</button>